Juvenile idiopathic arthritis: Physical therapy and exercise

 Maintaining physical activity is important in all children, but especially for children with JIA.
-The physical therapist has a role in guiding physical rehabilitation (muscle stretching and strengthening, enhancing joint range of movement, improving balance, etc.); optimising physical functioning; goal-setting; and improving a child's confidence in their own body.
-They usually work with the child and family to develop a home exercise program which changes over time as the child makes progress.
+Physical therapists can work with children with JIA to improve muscle strength, balance and other functional outcomes.

 Arthritis in childhood can be associated with muscle weakness and wasting around the affected joints.
 It can also lead to low bone density, which may predispose to osteoporosis and fractures in adulthood.
 Getting regular exercise is an important part of the management of JIA to promote bone and muscle health.

 There is variation in the exact exercise prescription which best promotes musculoskeletal health whilst reducing fatigue, pain and swelling.
 Consensus is that children with JIA should be following national public health standards of physical activity and participating in moderate fitness, flexibility, and strengthening exercises, compatible with their abilities and disease restrictions.

-It is important that – across the week – the exercise is a combination of moderate to vigorous cardiovascular activity (e.g. walking to school, scooting, bike-riding, playing tag, dancing, doing physical education, sports such as basketball or football) and strengthening exercises.
-Bone strengthening activities build up muscles; by having the muscles push and pull against the bone, the bones themselves get stronger.
-This can include things like playing on climbing equipment, swinging on monkey-bars, using weights, carrying groceries, skipping or running.
+Current physical activity guidelines for children recommend at least 60 minutes of moderate to vigorous activity daily, including vigorous activity on at least three days per week.
+Although research highlights the benefits of various forms of physical activity for improving health outcomes in children JIA, many parents and children remain hesitant that exercise may worsen symptoms.
+This fear, combined with the lack of clear exercise guidance in clinical settings, creates uncertainty and hesitation about appropriate PA recommendations.
+Encouraging healthy habits early in life and addressing fear-avoidance behaviors in children with JIA can enhance both musculoskeletal and cardiovascular health.

 A Cochrane meta-analysis looking at existing RCTs showed in all studies that exercise does not have a detrimental effect on JIA.
 In fact, there is evidence to show that both low and high-intensity exercise programs result in improved physical function and reduced pain in children with JIA.
 Guidelines indicate that children with JIA should be encouraged to be physically active and can safely participate in sports without disease exacerbation.
 Those with actively inflamed joints should limit activities within pain limits, then gradually return to full activity following a disease flare.
+Studies found that a 12-week exercise program of weight-bearing exercise plus standardized muscle strengthening exercises for children with JIA led to significant improvements in bone mineral density, bringing measurements for children with JIA within the reference range of healthy children.

 It may be necessary to use aids like splints or casts to correct biomechanics, but prolonged splinting and casting are now rarely indicated for children with JIA.
-Following joint injections, children are often advised to 'take it easy', often undertaking one to two days of low activity, although advice around this varies.
-When a joint (usually a knee) loses range of motion due to prolonged inflammation and pain, a series of plaster casts may be used to gradually extend shortened muscles and restore range.
-These serial casts are usually applied over days to weeks.
-Active strengthening and lengthening is used in conjunction with serial casting for optimal results.

-Some children may benefit from foot orthotics to support and correct body position and function.
-Orthotics maintain biomechanical alignment and may reduce discomfort in the legs and back when children participate in physical activities such as sports.
+Joint injections of steroids may be helpful for children with JIA.